Classic Dining

-Bodega Bay Tours offers hour-long cruises around the harbor featured in Alfred Hitchcock's classic, "The Birds."
-The boat tours start near the dock where Tipi Hedren began her most famous adventure.
+Bodega Bay Tours offers a classic place to dine on the harbor featured in Alfred Hitchcock's classic, "The Birds."
+Come aboard our yacht near the dock where Tipi Hedren began her most famous adventure.

 There's a lot more to see in Bodega Bay than the birds.
-Sail outside the harbor for an extended tour, and you can take photos of the scenic Sonoma Coast from the water.
+Stroll around the harbor for self-guided tours, and you can take photos of the scenic Sonoma Coast from the water.
 You may even see migrating whales.

 Hitchcock chose Bodega Bay to film "The Birds" for good reason.
 It is world-famous among birdwatchers.
-Take our drive-and-walk tours to see where Hitchcock filmed and where the birds still gather.
+Take a "bird walk" to see where Hitchcock filmed and where the birds still gather.

 Bodega Bay Tours